sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

     <td>
     Review terms of reference of Governance committees involved in the IT-Enabled Project PMLC and propose recommendations to allow the Target State to operate. e.g.:<br>
 <li>Move away from gating and towards monitoring and course corrections</li>
-<li>Allowing automatic decision-making depending on guardrails conditions (e.g., small changes on existing IT Products</li>
+<li>Allowing automatic decision-making depending on guardrails conditions (e.g., small changes to existing IT Products</li>
     </td>
     <td><b><i>IITB Governance</i></b></td>
     <td>